 In this case Ronald Butcher, a man in his seventies when he died, wrote a will in favour of his handy man Daniel Sharp (“Danny”), who would do odd jobs for him free of charge.
 Ms Lesley Anderson QC decided that Mr Butcher was free to leave his estate to whomever he wished.

 It is a fundamental principle of English law that people should be free to leave their property as they choose.
-However before a will is admitted to probate the Court must be satisfied that a testator knew and approved of its contents.
+However, before a will is admitted to probate, the Court must be satisfied that a testator knew and approved of its contents.

-On the facts of the case based on the witness evidence, which is so important in such cases, Ms Anderson decided that Mr Butcher both had capacity and approved of the contents of the will.
+On the facts of the case, based on the witness evidence, which is so important in such cases, Ms Anderson decided that Mr Butcher both had capacity and approved of the contents of the will.
 She decided that the test in the court of appeal decision of Gill v Woodall EWCA had been fulfilled.

 Even though Mr Butcher did not instruct a solicitor to prepare the will and did not ask his doctor to witness the will, but another plumber and an equity release scheme salesman, Ms Anderson found that Danny had produced enough evidence to prove the will.
 This is despite Mrs Hutchins being the attorney for Mr Butcher at the time.

 This case highlights the high degree of proof that is required to show a signed and written will is invalid.
 Indeed a recent Australian case even allowed a will written on an iPhone to be admitted to probate.
-The Law commission is preparing a report on what form wills should take in the modern age, nearly two hundred years since the 1837 Wills Act.

-If you would like to know more about the issues covered in this article, Vardags offers a free consultation to qualifying individuals.
+If you would like to know more about the issues covered in this guide, Vardags offers a free consultation to qualifying individuals.

-For high net worth and ultra high net worth individuals or their companies, our confidential enquiry line is staffed 24 hours.
+Our confidential enquiry line is staffed 24 hours, every day of the year.
 Call 020 7404 9390 today.